 Maps and detailed analysis of the revision can be reviewed at the Lee County Community Development/Public Works Center at 1500 Monroe St., Fort Myers, FL, 33901.
 Interested persons may call Billie Jacoby, CFM, CRS Coordinator, Lee Community Development at 239-533-8948, for additional information from Monday to Friday from 8:00 a.m. to 4:30 p.m.

-FEMA has issued new Flood Insurance Rate Maps (FIRMs) along the Ten Mile Canal that will become effective Dec.
+FEMA has issued new Flood Insurance Rate Maps (FIRMs) along the Ten Mile Canal that became effective Dec.
 7, 2018.